okmanek/myNotes/README.md

   s - searches for a text and returns all occurences

 toDo functionalities:
+  >no parenthesees needed
+  >using subprocessess#wtf that word. look down for more info
   >seeing notes
   >removing notes
   >backup - uploading to the server